 © Alex McLennan

-The course will provide an introduction to water voles looking at their ecology, current population and distribution trends and the most recent legislation, with a practical outdoor session looking for water voles “in the wild”.
 The morning session will include an introduction to water voles and their ecology; covering water vole lifecycles, habitats, food, predators, the problems they face, reasons for population decline and current legislation.
 In the afternoon we will venture outside looking at survey techniques and recording forms, equipment, safe surveying, how and where to look for signs, identifying potential water vole habitat and field signs.

 Please bring wellington boots, suitable outdoor clothes and waterproofs.
-We recommend bringing a pair of practical gloves for ground searching and a walking stick or similar (for support and for parting vegetation).
+We recommend bringing a pair of practical gloves for ground searching and a strong walking stick or similar (for support and for parting vegetation).
 It is also advisable to bring insect repellant.

 Hot drinks and biscuits will be provided, but please bring your own packed lunch.